Adapting your acting to camera starts with the physical – how you stage the scene.

 Let’s free the actor!

 You are correct: you can’t run all over the room for your scene in an on-camera audition.

-Here are the known parameters for the physical movements for on camera auditions:
+Here are the known parameters for blocking in on-camera auditions:

 - you have to stand in one spot or sit down.